 Clear discharge can be your body’s response to sexual stimulation or arousal.
 This discharge provides lubrication during intercourse.

 It is normal to experience clear or creamy white discharge during pregnancy, and even some white sticky discharge.
 During pregnancy, you may notice an increased amount of white creamy discharge.
 However, it shouldn’t have an odor.
-During the last trimester, discharge with a tinge of blood is a common finding.
+Discharge with a tinge of blood is a common finding during the last trimester.

 Reasons for Pink Discharge